-We are an independent international film festival that aims to showcase the best indie films in Plovdiv, Bulgaria.
+We are an independent international film festival that aims to showcase the best indie films twice a year in Plovdiv, Bulgaria.

 Our mission is to help talented film artists that create meaningful films, that are worth seeing and sharing,